bneils/yoga-slim-7i-aura-suspend/README.md

 # Results
 With the CPU at idle and everything off, I measured about 1 watt being discharged from the battery.
 With hibernation set to kick in after 30 minutes, this is about 0.5 watt-hours lost or 0.7% of your battery charge.
-Since nothing in userspace is actually paused, this isn't much better than just letting your laptop screen turn off.
+Since nothing in userspace is actually paused, this isn't much better than just letting your laptop screen turn off automatically, but at least limits the CPU utilization of networked programs.

 # Warnings
 Running this script without understanding how it works can result in your system being soft bricked, requiring a restart.